-WP 1212 EN 2220 EN 2305 EN 2321
+WP 1212 EN 2220 EN 3321 EN 3305

-EN 4975 SELECTED TOPICS IN LINGUISTICS - UK LEVEL 6
+EN 4975 SELECTED TOPICS IN LINGUISTICS - LEVEL 6

-In-depth study on a specific area of linguistics culminating in a research project.
+In this capstone course, senior undergraduate students probe a specific area of linguistics culminating in a research project using primary and secondary research.
 Topics may vary every year depending on student interest and expertise of staff.
-Areas include: phonetics, phonology, morphology (of some aspect of English or some other pre-approved language), syntax, semantics, pragmatics, learning and teaching methodologies, discourse analysis, sociolinguistics, psycholinguistics, history of languages and language change.
+Areas may include: phonetics, phonology, morphology (of some aspect of English or some other pre-approved language), syntax, semantics, pragmatics, learning and teaching methodologies, discourse analysis, sociolinguistics, psycholinguistics, history of languages and language change.